polyipseity/information/special/academia/HKUST/ECON 2103/questions.md

 > Q1.
 How would waste charging based on the amount of waste work?
 >
-> - solution: {{It increases the marginal cost of disposing waste from zero to a nonzero positive number.
+> - solution: {@{It increases the marginal cost of disposing waste from zero to a nonzero positive number.
 As a result, the marginal utility curve of disposing waste meets its marginal cost curve earlier, assuming the law of decreasing marginal utility holds.
-A rational person would dispose less waste.}}
+A rational person would dispose less waste.}@}

 <!-- markdownlint MD028 -->

 > Q2.
 How would waste charging by imposing a fixed fee work?
 >
-> - solution: {{It would not work.
+> - solution: {@{It would not work.
 It does not increase the marginal cost of disposing waste from zero.
-As a result, unless the total utility of disposing waste does not exceed the initial fixed fee, a rational person would pay the fixed fee and still dispose as much as before.}}
+As a result, unless the total utility of disposing waste does not exceed the initial fixed fee, a rational person would pay the fixed fee and still dispose as much as before.}@}

 <!-- markdownlint MD028 -->

 > Q3.
 What could the problems with a waste charging scheme?
 >
-> - solution (for reference): {{Environmentally, perhaps the designated waste bags are not biodegradable.
+> - solution (for reference): {@{Environmentally, perhaps the designated waste bags are not biodegradable.
 They may add to the waste instead.
 Operationally, it requires a lot of setup and the cooperation of citizens to implement.
 Socially, citizens may not like the charge and become discontent.
-There are many more unmentioned here...}}
+There are many more unmentioned here...}@}

 <!-- markdownlint MD028 -->

 > Q4.
 What can the Hong Kong government do to ensure successful implementation of the waste charging scheme?
 >
-> - solution (for reference): {{Introduce legislation against over-packaging and disposable utensils.
+> - solution (for reference): {@{Introduce legislation against over-packaging and disposable utensils.
 Redesign public rubbish bins to discourage citizens from disposing their waste there to avoid the charge.
 Increase effort on education and enforcement.
-There are many more unmentioned here...}}
+There are many more unmentioned here...}@}